Characters: Harry Potter The Trio

 - Static Character: Among the Trio, Hermoine has changed the least over her years.
 Not that it hinders her as a character, mind you.

-- Stop Helping Me!: The house elves to Hermione, as they are offended by her failure to understand that they find Happiness in Slavery.
+- Stop Helping Me!: In-Universe the house-elves think this of Hermione, as they are offended by her failure to understand that they find Happiness in Slavery.

 - Sugar and Ice Personality: At least in book one, but becomes more Tsundere as the story goes on.